leopph/sorcery/docs/README.md

 # 🪄 Sorcery 🪄

-Sorcery is my hobby game engine that I use to play around with new hardware features and graphics algorithms.
-The aim is to eventually make it a complete toolset for video game creation, but in its current state, it's more of a close integration of ideas.
+Sorcery is my toy game engine that I'm building to learn about rendering architectures, graphics algorithms, and hardware features.

 ## Gallery
 Some screenshots from Sorcery's editor, Mage!